 Ota-Wang is currently a graduate student in the Master of Arts (MA) History program at the University of Colorado Colorado Springs.
 He currently is interested in the history of gender, sexual identity/orientation, and Higher Education administrative structures.
 He is also training in the subfield of genealogy to find additional ways to help others.
-He curently serves as the Marketing Coordinator focusing on Social Media & website with the Tau Chi: Phi Alpha Theta History Honor Society at UCCS.

 His undergraduate academic accomplishments include: Senior Honor Society through Mortar Board Honor Society, and Phi Alpha Theta which is the History Honor Society.
 He earned his Bachelor of Arts in History with Secondary Education Concentration from the College of Liberal Arts and School of Education at Colorado State University in 2009.